 Don’t Forget the Lime – Lime tastes awesome with avocados (and strawberries), but also serves a very important purpose in guacamole.
 Limes contain vitamin C, which is an antioxidant.
 When avocados oxidize, they turn brown, so the lime juice helps to keep guacamole from turning funky colors.

 Add the Pit – After making the guacamole, add an avocado pit or two into the mix.
 These help keep your guac from oxidizing as fast.

 Plastic Wrap for the Win – If you can’t make your guac fresh, the next best thing is a layer of plastic wrap on top.
 Press the wrap firmly onto the top of the guacamole to prevent oxygen, which causes browning, from touching the avocados.
-There will likely be little brown spots on top where you missed.
+There will likely be little brown spots on top that you missed.
 Just scoop those out with a spoon, smear on a chip, and enjoy the fruits of your tasty labor.

 Have an awesome weekend y’all!
 We’ll catch you next week where I’ll be sharing a killer French toast recipe and a family Christmas cookie recipe that has been passed down 2 generations.
 Ta ta for now!

-- 2 large avocados, pits and skin removed, then medium diced
+- 2 large avocados, pits, and skin removed, then medium diced

 - 4 teaspoons lime juice

 - 6 large strawberries, stems removed, and small diced